-At IPG we recognize the variety of transgender identities and the evolving nature of the community - because we work within that community every day.
-We will accept you where you are in your life, and we'll help you figure out where you want to go.
-Our therapists can assist you in your self-determination along the way.
-We can direct you to books, Internet resources and medical referrals if necessary.
-For clients who do want to transition, we work within the World Professional Association for Transgender Health (WPATH) ethical guidelines, providing the support you need in order to move forward in your journey.
-For clients who are unsure or don't want medical intervention, we help you figure out your unique path.
+At IPG we recognize the great variety of transgender identities and the evolving nature of the community – because we work within that community every day, and have for more than thirty years.
+Our gender identity therapists will accept you where you are in your life, and we’ll help you figure out where you want to go.
+For clients where transition is an option to explore, we work within the World Professional Association for Transgender Health (WPATH) ethical guidelines, providing the support you need in order to move forward in your journey.
+For clients who are unsure or don’t want medical intervention, we help you figure out your unique path.